 You can turn it into a travel system by getting adapters.
 Works with the most popular brands.

 It comes with a travel bag which comes very handy when traveling.
 It has a carry handle and shoulder straps.

 Video Overview of Baby Jogger City Mini Tour 2

 Folded dimensions: 39″L x 17″W x 7″H

 Baby Jogger City Mini Tour 2 Warranty

-Baby Jogger gives a lifetime warranty on the frame of the stroller and 1 year on small parts and fabric.
-Here is more information on the warranty.
+Baby Jogger gives a lifetime warranty on the frame of the stroller and a 1-year on small parts and fabric.

 Baby Jogger City Mini Tour 2 Available Colors